Cinema Paradiso – Sicily Vs Cinema Elektra – Loutraki Greece

 Because of the Electra’s close proximity to apartment buildings, the sound was turned down very low after midnight, so, if you couldn’t read the Greek subtitles, you had a problem!

-My children loved it, most Tuesdays; we would sit at the seafront and, just as the sun was setting, take them along to the cinema, give them money for souvlaki and chips, which were served during the interval, get them settled in their seats, and then enjoy a drink, at a little café, next door to the cinema, and collect the children, once the film ended.
+We would give them money for souvlaki and chips, which were served during the interval, get them settled in their seats, and then enjoy a drink, at a little café, next door to the cinema, and collect the children, once the film ended.

 One summer, when my sister was here with her family, my daughter Nais, about seven years old at the time, took her cousins, aged about four and five to see the film Bambi, or some such.